philbev/dotfiles-all/README.md

 # dotfiles
-All the important dofiles in my home directory
+All the important dotiles in my home directory